LongyuYang/Auto-Cython/macOS/README.md

 ```bash
 python setup.py build_ext  --inplace
 ```
 This will generate Python extension `.so`.
+For how to use the Python API, please refer to the `.pyx` file.
 If you want to generate a Python API on other Python versions, simply replace the path of your python.